 The Court Diversion process is strictly confidential and voluntary.
 Participants referred to the program must want to participate AND must accept full responsibility for their unlawful actions.

 Each person entering the program is assigned a case manager who meets with the individual and discusses all aspects of the offense and the circumstances that contributed to the offense taking place.

-Participants are then scheduled to meet with a Review Panel, which consists of volunteers from the community who are trained to help the participant develop a contract with input from the case manager.
-This is designed to have the participant make amends for the offense they committed.
+Participants are then scheduled to meet with a Community Restorative Panel, which consists of volunteers from the community who are trained to help the participant develop a contract with input from the case manager.
+The contract is designed to have the participant make amends for the offense they committed.

 Upon successful completion of the program, the State's Attorney is notified and the criminal charge is dismissed.